unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ... lots of output ...
 ```

-In the re-packaging step, we've renamed the release package so as not to confuse the two packages - one with the custom app and one without.
+In the repackaging step, the release package is renamed so as not to confuse the two packages—one with the custom app and one without.
 With the app in the `apps_to_install` directory you can distribute this new release package to hardware vendors, developers, etc. for installation on production and test gateways.
 Simply follow the normal Gateway Engine installation instructions and the test app will be installed during the regular installation.

 ### Command Line Install

-With Gateway Engine installed onto your gateway, you can install a custom app with the command-line.
+With Gateway Engine installed onto your gateway, you can install a custom app with the command line.

 ```
 (bash) $ gwe --set-debug-level DEBUG --install-apps test_app.v1.tar.gz